5 min read

 4. You Have Not Properly Regulated Intellectual Property Rights

-When it comes to startups, it cannot be stressed enough how important the protection of intellectual property (IP) rights is, especially for the startups where the IP often carries the greatest economic value.
+When it comes to startups, the importance of protecting intellectual property (IP) rights cannot be overstated, as for many startups, this represents the greatest economic value.

 • Due diligence of investors as a detector of all your shortcomings